 - Offer a variety of assignment options.
 For instance, students could be offered the option of a PowerPoint presentation, an essay, a poster, or a video project.

 - Break up classroom projects into different portions to allow students to focus on their strengths.
 Assign high achieving groups research tasks to increase their interest level.

 Some of the top strategies for differentiation, according to the TpT report, include individual/small group instruction, leveled activities, scaffolded lessons, formative assessments, offering multiple learning styles, flexible timing, options to show learning and providing student choice.

 YuJa enables students to engage and interact to build new skills and maximize the educational experience.
 Some high-achieving students, while successful academically, may struggle with social engagement or have other challenges.

 - Real-time discussions enable in-depth conversation about class topics, enabling students who may be less likely to speak up in class to engage online.

-- Anxious students may find video presentations less problematic than in-person presentations.
+- Students who feel anxious in large group settings may find video presentations less stressful than in-person presentations.